Twist of Shadows: Reception

-According to SPIN, Twist of Shadows signified the most sophisticated stage in the band's gradual evolution from arty obscurity into pop accessibility.
+According to Spin, Twist of Shadows signified the most sophisticated stage in the band's gradual evolution from arty obscurity into pop accessibility.
 Billboard claimed the album, along with the followup Phoenix (1991), had lifted the band to cult status in the United States.
 The album had mixed reviews.
-While SPIN praised the album and called it "still ethereal, big and foreboding", Trouser Press found the album "easily endurable" but labeled the band "just another lightweight electronic dance band of the post-romantic era".

-Although Twist of Shadows wasn't exactly considered industrial in its sound, the bpm's run mid-tempo and sound made it totally danceable in a New Order-ish way.
+While Spin praised the album and called it "still ethereal, big and foreboding", Trouser Press found the album "easily endurable" but labeled the band "just another lightweight electronic dance band of the post-romantic era".
+"Although Twist of Shadows wasn't exactly considered industrial in its sound," writes AllMusic's James Chrispell, "the bpm's run mid-tempo and sound made it totally danceable in a New Order-ish way.
 The Great Indie Discography found the album "decidedly dated...stuck in a mid-80s groove", while the St. Petersburg Times looked back at Twist of Shadows as "brilliant...[w]ith a dense, almost Gothic sound that borrowed as heavily from Pink Floyd as it did modern techno-popsters".

+In 2026, Uncut ranked Twist of Shadows at number 149 in their list of "The 200 Greatest Goth Albums", believing that despite losing their "strongest melodicist" in Pieter Nooten, Xymox compensated with their new focus on electronic pop, further noting that the songs became "college-radio standards" in the United States and helped the band break the American market.